"The

 "I

-social reconstruction.
-Its concern with ends is about making us think about possible
+reconstruction.
+Its concern with ends is about making us

-that we most seem to need at the present time.
-There are doomsters enough-though
+this that we most seem to need at the present time.
+There

-There are also our latter-day millenarians, somewhat jaded in their outlook on
+are also our latter-day millenarians, somewhat jaded in

-of the engine of history.
-Without wishing to bang the inspiration drum too loudly,
+of history.
+Without wishing to bang the inspiration drum

 -- Malcolm Bull